jadeforrest/blog/content/posts/2023-01-28--mini-m-support-groups/index.md

 [Merlyn Albery-Speyer](https://github.com/curious-attempt-bunny) helped me improve the section on “when to use Mini-Ms” by pointing out some preconditions for success.
 He pointed out that the structure became less important after the Mini-M is established.
 Merlyn pointed out that we tried to keep people from being in the same Mini-M as their managers, or other people reporting to the same manager.
 He also shared the theory about VPs not being willing to be vulnerable as a possible explanation for why the Mini-Ms never took off in manager of manager groups to the same extent they did for frontline managers.

+[Molly Graham](https://www.linkedin.com/in/mograham/) contributed the section on “Manager coaching circles” in the variations post.
+She has an insightful [newsletter](https://mollyg.substack.com).

 [Jason Poole](https://www.linkedin.com/in/jasonapoole/) shared his experience as an Organizer of Mini-Ms. He pointed out a now mostly disappeared [second post](https://web.archive.org/web/20200927080312/https://blog.newrelic.com/product-news/engineering-management-peer-groups/) on Mini-Ms. He also suggested ways Facilitators could counter unproductive ranting.

 [Marty Matheny](https://www.linkedin.com/in/martymatheny/) shared feedback based on his experience as an Organizer.
 He helped improve the advice for Organizers.
 And he pointed out that engineering adjacent departments participated.